2sungryul/facedetect/README.md

 $ git clone https://github.com/2sungryul/facedetect.git

-modifiy a destination ip address and port of gstreamer to those of your pc.
+modify a destination ip address and port of gstreamer to those of your pc.

 $ cd facedetect